remy/remysharp.com/public/blog/notes-on-neptuno.md

 Then wait around a minute or two until `LOADING` is complete and `READY.` is shown.
 Then use `RUN`.

-Note that apparently joystick ports can be reversed depending on the game.
+Note that apparently joystick ports can be reversed depending on the game - so if the joystick doesn't work, try switching it over to port 2.

 *[OSD]: On Screen Display
 *[AGA]: Advanced Graphics Architecture